-We may offer health or fitness related programs to our Members, through which you may access discounted rates from certain vendors for products and services available to the general public.
+We may offer health or fitness related programs to the Plan's Members, through which Members may access discounted rates from certain vendors for products and services available to the general public.
 Products and services available under this program are not Covered Services under your Plan but are in addition to Plan benefits.
-As such, program features are not guaranteed under your health Plan Contract and could be discontinued at any time.
+As such, program features are not guaranteed under your Plan and could be discontinued at any time.
 We do not endorse any vendor, product or service associated with this program.
 Program vendors are solely responsible for the products and services you receive.